Walt Garrison: Personal life and death

 Garrison was a long-time spokesman for Skoal smokeless tobacco, and was the television spokesman for Bill Utter Ford near Denton, Texas.
 In 1988, he published his biography Once a Cowboy with writer John Tullius.
-The title is a reference not only to his rodeo cowboy career, but also to his career with the Dallas Cowboys, and his college career with the Oklahoma State Cowboys.
+The title is a reference not only to his rodeo cowboy career, but also to his career with the Dallas Cowboys and his college career with the Oklahoma State Cowboys.

 Garrison served military duty in New Jersey and Fort Lewis.
 He established the Walt Garrison Multiple Sclerosis Foundation and later resided in Argyle, Texas.

-Walt Garrison died in Weatherford, Texas, on October 11, 2023, at the age of 79.
+Garrison died in Weatherford, Texas, on October 11, 2023, at the age of 79.